dahnte/parasitic-worms/README.md

 An *infection mode* room script for [WebLiero](https://www.webliero.com/).

 ## Gameplay
-Once there are enough players in the room a random player is selected as the *parasitic host (as of right now, the parasitic worm has no special abilities)*.
-Soon after the *parasitic host* is put on the green team and the remaining players are put on the blue team.
+### Round start

-At the start of the round, the parasites (green team) start with a collective amount of lives (default is 4).
+When the room reaches >2 players all the works are moved to the blue team.
+Then the parasitic host is randomly chosen from the blue team and moved to the green team.
+The parasites (green team) start with the default amount of 4 collective lives.

+### Mid round
-Once a worm (blue team) dies, either by the parasites or friendly fire, they become infected.
-Which means they join the parasites.
-If a parasite (green team) dies they remain on the same team, however, for each death 1 life is removed from their collective lives.
+When a worm (blue team) dies they become infected and join the parasites.
+Worm infection also results in the parasites gaining the default amount of +1  to their collective lives.
+When a parasite dies -1  life is removed from their collective lives.

+### Win conditions
-The blue team wins by bringing down the parasites collective lives down to 0.
+The worms win by bringing down the parasites collective lives down to 0.
+The parasites win by infecting all the worms.

-The green team wins by infecting all the worms.
-Keep in mind, each infection adds to the collective lives (default lives multiplier is 1).
+### Additional
 When a parasitic host leaves mid-round, a new host will be chosen.
-If there are existing green team members then the host is randomly chosen from the green team only.
-If there are no existing green team members then the host is randomly chosen from the blue team.
+If there are existing parasites then the host is randomly chosen from the parasites.
+If there are no existing parasites then the host is randomly chosen from the worms.

 ## Setup
 For the most basic setup, run this script in console at [Webliero Headless](https://www.webliero.com/headless).